-Worldwide there are millions of men living with a diagnosis of prostate cancer.
+Worldwide, millions of men live with a diagnosis of prostate cancer.
 Their survival rates are high because of medical advances, but quality of life in survivorship is reported by far too many as poor.

 Compared with men in the general population, men with prostate cancer are twice as likely to experience depression and three times more likely to experience anxiety.
 They have a 70% greater risk of suicide.
 Yet their distress is often hidden.
-Asking for psychological help does not come naturally to many men, which is why proactive psychological intervention for men at diagnosis and while undergoing treatment for prostate cancer is as vital as the drugs, surgery and other medical treatments that save their lives.
+Asking for psychological help does not come naturally to many men, which is why proactive psychological intervention at diagnosis and while undergoing treatment for prostate cancer is as vital as the drugs, surgery and other medical treatments that save lives.

 Here’s how it works.